DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Product-master.md

 ms.dyn365.ops.version:  AX 7.0.1
 ---

-# Customer
+# Product master

-Integration systems Trading partner (example online sales site) may require customer data.
+3PL warehouses may require product data.

-The following subsections will describe how to view, process and send Customer to applicable Integration system Trading partners. <br>
+The following subsections will describe how to view, process and send Product data to applicable 3PL Trading partners. <br>
 Viewing the [Staging table records](#view-staging-table-records) will also be discussed. <br>

 ## Prerequisites
-The following setup is prerequisites for the Customer document:
+The following setup is prerequisites for the 3PL document:

+### Document type setup
+EDI > Setup > Document types: Product master
 1. Create [Template](../../CORE/Setup/DocumentTypes/File-templates.md) for the document.
+1. Create [Setting profile](../SETUP/SETTING-PROFILES/Product-master.md) for the document.
-2. Create [Outbound filenames](../../CORE/Setup/DocumentTypes/Outbound-filenames.md) for the document.
+1. Create [Outbound filenames](../../CORE/Setup/DocumentTypes/Outbound-filenames.md) for the document.

+### Trading partners
+EDI > Setup > Trading partners
-3. If the Integration systems [trading partner](../SETUP/Trading-partner.md) doesn't exist, create the new trading partner.
+1. If the warehouse [trading partner](../SETUP/Trading-partner.md) doesn't exist, create the new trading partner.
-4. Add and enable the **Customer** document to the [Integration system trading partner](../SETUP/Trading-partner.md) and select the applicable:
+1. Add and enable the **Product master** document to the [Warehouse trading partner](../SETUP/Trading-partner.md) and select the applicable:
     - Template
+    - Setting profile
     - File name setup
     - Change tracking
-5. Create a new batch job for the trading partner and document in [Export batch jobs](../../CORE/Setup/EDI-Batches.md#export-batch-jobs)
+1. Create a new batch job for the trading partner and document in [Export batch jobs](../../CORE/Setup/EDI-Batches.md#export-batch-jobs)

 ## Processing

 ### Change tracking

-Integration documents are created by enabling change tracking on the trading partner's outgoing document(s).
+Master data documents are created by enabling change tracking on the trading partner's outgoing document(s).
 The document change tracking's **Full** can be set to _Yes_, in order to send all the records for the tracked table.
 Once the staging record has been created for the full version, the Document change tracking's **Full** field will automatically update to _No_ in order to send changes with the next batch run. <br>
 Document change tracking's **Update version** is also updated each time a staging record is created.
 Only changes after the **Update version** are added in the staging record.

 If required to send full set of data again, the trading partner's document change tracking's **Full** can be set to _Yes_ again.

-The following tables are tracked for the **Customer** document:
+The following tables are tracked for the **Product master** document:
-- CustTable
-- DirPartyTable
+- InventTable
-- LogisticsElectronicAddress
+- InventDim

 ## View staging table records
-To view the Customer staging records, go to **EDI > Documents > Integration systems documents > Master data > Out > Customer**.
+To view the staging records, go to **EDI > Documents > 3PL documents > Master data > Product master**.
-Use this page to review staging and process EDI Customer documents to an Outbound file.
+Use this page to review staging and process EDI Product master documents to an Outbound file.

 ### List page
 The following EDI fields are available on the list page.